 Through the programming process of going through so-called “deliverance counseling” with Dan Duval, and at his initiation and with his encouragement, I was opened up to demonic spirits that I, mainly through my own failure to line everything up with the Word of God, was deceived into thinking were angelic beings.
 Two of them in particular were taking me to so-called “heavenly places,” and Duval would use me basically as a medium, plying these spiritual beings with questions about what they had shown me, what they had said, and what they meant by what they had said.
 He’d ask the questions, and I would then share with him the response I received.
 I’ve already written some about this, but I want to add a bit more, and discuss the nature of some of these encounters I was having.

 During my personal meditation time (at that time I called it “prayer,” however), one particular place they brought me during my meditation time was to an area that looked very beautiful.
 I noticed one odd thing, though: even though it was broad daylight, the atmosphere seemed darkened, as if the light couldn’t quite penetrate.
-Of course, I recognize now that this is because it was illuminated by the light of Lucifer (Satan).His light is a false light, and in all of his “glory,” he still can’t outshine truth and the glory of God.

 But other than the light being not-so-light, the place was beautiful.
 We entered into this place from a cave-like area that was set against a tall rocky cliff.
 Vines with tiny white flowers clung to the rock wall, cascading down the cave entrance, and draping across an expanse of trees spread in front of us.
 Dew on the rambling tendrils trembled and shimmered dully with the colors of the rainbow that were trapped inside each droplet.
 I pushed aside the vines and moved between the trees, this “angel” and “Jesus” beside me.
 We emerged on the far side of a huge meadow, a thick carpet of grass and flowers spread out as far as the eyes could see.
 In front of me a little ways was a large tree, thick with golden ripe fruit that swayed in the breeze, and further on, a sparkling river wound its way from a shining city that twinkled far off in the distance.